Chronic hives

 Key points about chronic hives

-• Chronic hives (urticaria) are when they occur most days for more than 6 weeks.
-They are less common than acute hives.
+• Chronic hives (urticaria) is an itchy rash which happens most days for more than 6 weeks.

 • Symptoms are the same as in acute hives, but last longer.

-• Although chronic hives clear up in most cases, some people will experience longer-term symptoms.
+• Although chronic hives clear up in months to a few years for most people, some people will experience long-term symptoms.

 • Treatment includes avoiding any known triggers and taking antihistamines.